 We all know the signs of a happy pet - tail wagging, excited barks, and loving licks.
 It’s enough to make your heart skip a beat.
 After all, your dog is your best friend.

 Did you know dogs can experience grief, too?
+How do dogs grieve?
 And as their best friend, you are the perfect person to help your dog work through that grief.

 Recognize the Signs of Dog Grief

 - Withdrawn behavior with a loss of interest in playtime activities

 - Frustration expressed through aggressive or destructive actions

 - Loss of appetite

 - Changes in sleep patterns (excessive sleeping or insomnia)

 - Signs of anxiety, such as irregular panting or pacing